Phil McNab

 Education Program Specialist

-Phil joined the Center for a Livable Future in 2020 as the Education Program Specialist, in which capacity he collaborates closely with colleagues to strengthen the Center’s dynamic education portfolio, including coursework and experiential learning opportunities that build on the Center’s strong partnerships with community-based organizations.
-He will serve as CLF’s education ambassador and the key contact for the Center’s current and future students, while also enhancing the Center’s growing alumni network.
+Phil joined the Center for a Livable Future in 2020, and in his primary role, he collaborates with colleagues to strengthen the Center’s dynamic education portfolio, including the CLF-Lerner Fellowship, the MPH Concentration in Food Systems and Food Systems Certificate, and experiential learning opportunities that build on the Center’s strong connections with external partners.
+He serves as the key contact for the Center’s current and future students, while also maintaining connections with alumni.
+Phil teaches a service-learning course called “Food Systems Practicum” and is an Assistant Scientist in the Department of Environmental Health and Engineering.

-Phil always welcomes friendly emails, so please do not hesitate to reach out to him with comments and inquiries!
+Phil always welcomes emails, so please do not hesitate to reach out to him.
+His faculty page provides more information about his research interests and affiliations.